Whether it’s our arms, thighs, or stomach, many of us have likely wished that we could lose a bit of body fat from one area or another at some point.

 Another study showed that performing facial muscle exercises twice per day for 8 weeks increased muscle thickness and improved facial rejuvenation (

 Keep in mind that research is lacking on the effectiveness of facial exercises for fat loss specifically.
-More studies are needed to evaluate how these exercises may impact facial fat in humans.
+More studies are needed to evaluate how these exercises may affect facial fat in humans.

-By toning your facial muscles, face exercises could make your face appear slimmer.
+By toning your facial muscles, facial exercises could make your face appear slimmer.
 Although research is limited, one study found that performing facial muscle exercises improved muscle thickness and facial rejuvenation.

 Often, extra fat in your face is the result of excess body fat.

-Losing weight can increase fat loss and help slim down both your body and face.
+Losing weight can contribute to fat loss and help slim down your body and face.

 Cardio, or aerobic exercise, is any type of physical activity that increases your heart rate.
-It’s widely considered one of the most effective methods for weight loss.
+It’s widely considered a highly effective method for weight loss.

-What’s more, one study found that women with obesity experienced greater fat loss with higher amounts of cardio exercise (
+What’s more, one study found that women with obesity experienced greater fat loss when they engaged in more cardio exercise (

 Some common examples of cardio exercise include running, dancing, walking, biking, and swimming.